Show All Answers

 Cards will not add time beyond the meter's pre-set limit, or if purchasing additional time would carry you into a time when parking is prohibited on that block.
 For example, if your meter is zoned for two hour parking, you will not be able to pay for more than two hours.
 Similarly, if you park in a space at 3:30 p.m. that is zoned No Parking 4 to 6 p.m., you will only be able to pay for 30 minutes using your Smart Card.

-Smart Cards cannot be replaced if they are lost.
+Smart Cards are not replaced if they are lost or stolen.
 Be sure to keep it in a safe place.

 If you believe the smart card you received is damaged, call the Department of Parking Services at 203-618-3060.